peteg's blog

 /noise/movies | Link

 A middling entry from the golden years of Australian movies that I remember from my youth, which in retrospect was more about tax breaks than halcyon artistic days.
 I was prompted to dig it up due to the (ex-Footscray, now Western?)
-Bulldogs winning the flag for the first time in more than fifty years, and have always held this one up as Russell Crowe's best performance, in that he seemed as natural here as Nicole Kidman was in To Die For.
+Bulldogs winning the flag for the first time in more than fifty years, and have always held this one up as Russell Crowe's best performance in that he seemed as natural here as Nicole Kidman was in To Die For.
 Well, perhaps not.
 Geoffrey Wright leans heavily on A Clockwork Orange and the Hong Kong kung fu fantasies of victimhood of the local Vietnamese community.
 I just noticed that one of the girls (one of those given very stilted dialogue) took her fashion cues from Harley Quinn.
 There was a lot of pain here for Daniel Pollock as Davey.
 Dan Wyllie looks young and clueless.
-I've always had a soft spot for Jacqueline McKenzie, hamming it up here a touch as a spoilt epileptic schoolgirl.
+I've always had a soft spot for Jacqueline McKenzie who hams it up a touch as a spoilt epileptic schoolgirl.